puneetkdokania/puneetkdokania.github.io/index.md

 # Research Collaborators
 I have had the opportunity to learn from and collaborate with with many brilliant people from a variety of institutions such as UC Berkeley, INRIA, Adobe research, Meta, IIIT Hyderabad, IIT Kanpur, Huawei, KAUST, Naver Labs, ANU Australia, EPFL etc.

-# Amazing PhD Students I closely work with
+# Amazing PhD students I closely work with
 (officially -- implies PhD students I formally co-supervise at Oxford with Phil, write regular reviews/reports for them etc.)
 * [Francesco Pinto]() (since 2020)
 * [Jishnu Mukhoti](https://omegafragger.github.io/) (intern student Sept 2018 to Aug 2019, PhD student since Oct 2019)